-Crohn’s disease is one of a number of inflammatory conditions that affect every individual it strikes differently.
-It attacks the digestive system in either the small intestine or colon (large intestine) by causing severe inflammation throughout the tract, leading into the rectum.
+Crohn’s disease is an inflammatory condition that affects every individual it strikes differently.
+In the digestive system, it attacks either the small intestine or colon (large intestine) by causing severe inflammation throughout the tract, leading into the rectum1.

-Symptoms of Crohn’s disease that can impact the digestive system include the following:
+Symptoms of Crohn’s disease that can impact the digestive system include the following2:

 - Persistent diarrhea

 - Urgent need to have a bowel movement

 Patients may also experience general symptoms that include3:

 Other symptoms that can affect other parts of the body include4:

 Although Crohn’s is often misinterpreted as an autoimmune disease, it’s a disease caused by an immune deficiency5.
 While there are no cures for Crohn’s, there are a number of methods that can be enlisted to ease the pain, inflammation, and flare ups that go along with the disease.